Perusahaan Listrik Negara: Finances

-Theft of electricity is common in many parts of Indonesia as well.
-In recent years, PLN has been moving to tighten up on problems of non-payment of bills as well as theft.
+Electricity theft is common in many parts of Indonesia as well.
+In recent years, PLN has cracked down on non-payment of bills as well as theft.
 Prepaid meters are now required for all new housing units.

 Apart from internal revenue flows, PLN relies on large government subsidies to support operations and, especially, capital expenditure.
 The average tariff for electricity at the end of 2011 was estimated to be around Rp 729 per kWh (around US 8.1 cents) while PLN's average cost of production was put at around Rp 1,100 (US 12.2 cents).
 The electricity subsidy provided from the national budget in 2011 was initially budgeted at Rp 65.6 trillion (around USD 8 billion at the time) but the amount increased to Rp 91 trillion (around USD 10 billion) by the end of 2011.
 In March 2012, the government proposed a reduction in the electricity subsidies (which involved an increase in the price of electricity to consumers) to the national parliament but the proposal was rejected.
 As a result, PLN came under pressure to try to find economies to reduce the ballooning subsidies.
 Before subsidies, in 2016 PLN made a loss of Rp 31.63 trillion.

-In recent years, as economic conditions in Indonesia have improved following the 1997 Asian financial crisis, PLN has also been able to undertake significantly increased borrowings through bond issues.
-In November 2011, for example, PLN issued $1 billion of debt at reasonable market prices (10 years at 5.5% coupon value).
+In recent years, as economic conditions in Indonesia have improved following the 1997 Asian financial crisis, PLN has also been able to undertake significantly increased borrowing through bond issues.
+In November 2011, for example, PLN issued USD 1 billion of debt at reasonable market prices (10 years at 5.5% coupon value).
 Demand for the debt (estimated at $5.5 billion) significantly exceeded the supply of bonds on offer.
 In October 2012 it was reported that PLN planned to issue 30-year USD bonds which had been graded BB by Standard and Poor's rating agency.
 Through the issuance of debt of this kind PLN is both raising funds and participating in the development of the domestic debt market in Indonesia.